 2. Be Courageous.
 If, after you sent off your appealing resume story to several target companies, you still heard nothing from them.
 It is time to get out of your comfort zone and do a bit of researching and interacting.
 This can mean communicating with people in a specific company or interacting in some other way with folks who are industry and geographically related to your goal.

 3. Keep Focused.
 Hold your specific career goals to relocate to your new city in front of you.
 Be clear on three to four key areas of value you offer your target employers, and integrate those into conversations.
-Demonstrate how you can help them solve problems before you ask for the job interview.
+Demonstrate how you can help them solve problems before you ask for the medical job interview.

 4. Join Local Associations.
 Become a member of your industry association.
 Ask to be assigned to a chapter that is local to your “target” city.
 Start reaching out to board members and committee members, and network.
 If possible, join or volunteer to take the lead on a committee.
 Be forthcoming that you are living in ABC city but wish to move to their city to start a career.
 As you are a paying association member, you are more likely to receive meaningful responses to your inquiries.
 Also, try to make a trip to your target city and attend a local industry meeting.